phetsims/phet-info/deployment-info/sim_deployment.md

 published sim.
 The README.md file can be created using ```grunt published-README```.
 9. If this is *not* a new simulation, verify that any previously existing translations are still available and that their version numbers are correct.
+10. Update the "Latest fully tested SHAs" above.
-10. After the new simulation is available from the website, the 3rd party contributions page must be updated.
+11. After the new simulation is available from the website, the 3rd party contributions page must be updated.
 Directions for how to do this are in reportThirdParty.js.

 **PhET-iO Deployment Guidelines**